inconshreveable/go-update/cmd/selfupdatectl/README.md

 To verify that your binary was properly signed, just call `selfupdatectl check myprogram`.
 It will error if there is a problem with your signature.

-## _selfupdatectl upload myprogram ..._
+## _selfupdatectl s3upload myprogram ..._

-Finaly, `selfupdatectl upload myprogram` will sign **myprogram** if necessary and upload it along with its signature to a S3 bucket.
+Finally, `selfupdatectl s3upload myprogram` will sign **myprogram** if necessary and upload it along with its signature to a S3 bucket.
 If no parameter are specified, it will try to read AWS information from configuration file and environment variable.
 Usually you would need to set *$AWS_S3_REGION* and *$AWS_S3_BUCKET* to match your need.

 We also by default will upload and rename **myprogram** following the template `{{.Executable}}-{{.OS}}-{{.Arch}}{{.Ext}}` to make sure that your setup is cross platform.
 The same template can be picked up by the selfupdate.Manage API.
 If you pass an empty string as a template, no change to **myprogram** name will be applied.

+## _selfupdatectl s3uploads myprogram-... targetS3Path_

+As an alternative, if your build system already is generating multiple executalbe using some cross compilation technic like fyne-cross, you can use `selfupdatectl s3uploads myprogram-windows-amd64 myprogram-linux-amd64 ... targetS3PAth` to sign them if necessary and upload all of them to that target path.
+If no additional parameter are specified, it will try to read AWS information from configuration file and environment variable.
+Usually you would need to set *$AWS_S3_REGION* and *$AWS_S3_BUCKET* to match your need.

+This command will not rename the executable when saving them in the S3 bucket.